qres/HowToSimtech/HowToSimTech.md

   srun -n2 hostname # runs hostname on two of the allocated nodes exit

-sbatch -n4 hostname # submits a job to run hostname on four nodes
+sbatch -n4 script.sh # submits a job to run hostname on four nodes
 # returns immediately and stores the output of the job into a file
 ```